 The best-preserved temple is Parasurameswara, a 7th-century shrine dedicated to Shiva.
 The carvings are so detailed that you can still see the fingernails and anklet beads of the deities that dance around its sanctum.

 Mukteswara temple is typical of the Kaliga Empire, with a pinecone-like spire affronted by a pyramid-shaped prayer hall.
-You might see families looking at the stone carvings together here — many depict the tales of Panchatantra, a series of 3rd-century fables that has become popular children’s stories.
+You might see families looking at the stone carvings together here — many depict the tales of Panchatantra, a series of 3rd-century fables that have become popular children’s stories.

 For a deeper insight into Bhubaneswar’s history, the Odisha State Museum has a collection of rare manuscripts, paintings, musical instruments and sculptures.
 This pairs well with a visit to the Museum of Tribal Art and Artifacts, which brings to light the 62 tribes that live in Orissa’s rural regions, who you might share a roadside cup of chai with as you travel through the region.

 Cave temples and Konark Sun Temple

 A short flight south of Calcutta, Bhubaneswar is the gateway for exploring the wider region.
 Around 8 km (5 miles) west of the city, two hills rise abruptly from the plains.
 Around the same time Hadrian’s Wall was being completed in the UK, a number of finely detailed cave temples were being carved into these twin peaks.